vmware/kube-fluentd-operator/README.md

 ### Available plugins

 `kube-fluentd-operator` aims to be easy to use and flexible.
-It also favors appending logs to multiple destinations using `<copy>` and as such comes with many destionation plugins preinstalled:
+It also favors appending logs to multiple destinations using `<copy>` and as such comes with many destination plugins pre-installed:

 * fluent-plugin-elasticsearch
 * fluent-plugin-google-cloud